 - For subscribers, you become eligible for coverage in accordance with rules established by your employer.
 For specific information about your employer's eligibility rules for coverage, please contact your Human Resources or Benefits Department. - 2.
-For dependents, you become eligible for coverage on the later of: (a) the date the subscriber becomes eligible for coverage; or, (b) the date you meet the dependent definition. - If, after you become covered under this plan, you cease to be eligible due to termination of employment, and you return to an eligible status based on your employer's eligibility rules, you will become eligible to re-enroll for coverage on the first day of the month following the date you return.
+For dependents, you become eligible for coverage on the later of: (a) the date the subscriber becomes eligible for coverage; or, (b) the date you meet the dependent definition. - If, after you become covered under this plan, you cease to be eligible due to termination of employment, and you return to an eligible status within six months after the date your employment terminated, you will become eligible to re-enroll for coverage on the first day of the month following the date you return.